 The systems project for CS265 is designed to provide background on state-of-the-art systems, data structures, and algorithms.
 It includes a design component and an implementation component in C or C++, dealing with low level systems issues such as memory management, hardware conscious processing, parallel processing, managing read/write tradeoffs, and scalability.
 Systems projects will be done individually, each student is required to work on their own.
 This is a focused project that should not necessarily result in many lines of code (like the cs165 project), but will exercise your understanding of modern system design issues and tradeoffs.

-The goal of the project is to build a modern key-value store.
-The system will be based on an LSM tree design.
+The goal of the project is to build a modern write-optimized NoSQL key-value store.
+The system will be based on a state-of-the-art variant of LSM-tree (Log Structured Merge tree) design.
 There are two parts in the project.
 In the first part, you will build a basic single thread key-value store that will include all major design components as in state-of-the-art key-value stores.
 In the second part, you will extend the design to support multiple threads and be able to process multiple queries in parallel, while utilizing all cores of a modern server machine.

 Students that finish the systems project quickly and want to work on research will be able to do so by exploring open research topics directly on top of their LSM-tree.
 We have plenty of open topics in this area.

 As storage becomes cheaper, and modern applications require both efficient lookups and updates, LSM-trees provide a good balance between the two by avoiding expensive in-place updates.
-They work by buffering updates (and deletes) in main memory and deferring their persistence to a later time.
+They work by buffering writes (inserts, deletes, and updates) in main memory and deferring their persistence to a later time.
 While such designs slightly penalize reads, which then need to search various different levels of data structures, they allow writes to be performed efficiently, and dramatically increase data ingestion rates.

 Today, LSM-trees are used in a variety of systems, typically key-value stores, as a means of fast indexing of heavily updated data.
-Google’s BigTable, Facebook's Cassandra, and a number of research prototypes have implemented their own version of LSM-trees.
+Google’s LevelDB and BigTable, Facebook's RocksDB, Apache's Cassandra, and numerous research prototypes use LSM-trees or similar variants as the core data structure for storage.

-Updates.
-Updates in LSM-trees are fast since they are always first performed in main memory (level C0) and they are gradually moved to the disk at later phases.
-Updates and inserts are treated in the same way, since K-V stores do not allow for duplicates.
-Deletes are also performed in the same way as updates, but with a special marker, which denotes this record as “deleted”.
-Since each level of an LSM-tree is restricted in size using thresholds, each of these operations are merged to the highest levels of the LSM-tree in a deferred and batched method.
-This process is called merging and is triggered when C0 reaches its threshold size.
+Writes.
+Writes in LSM-trees are fast since they are always first performed in main memory (the buffer) and they are batch moved to the disk at later phases.
+Updates and inserts are treated in the same way, since they both bind a new specified value to a particular unique key in the key-value store.
+Deletes are also performed in the same way as updates (first added to buffer), but with a special marker, which denotes this record as "deleted".
+Since each level of an LSM-tree is restricted in size using thresholds, each of these operations are merged to the largest levels of the LSM-tree in a deferred and batched method.
+This process is called merging (or compaction) and is triggered when a level reaches its threshold size (capacity).
+For instance, a merge would be required when the buffer fills.

 Lookups.
-A single key lookup is performed first in C0, and if no match is found, this lookup is propagated to higher levels of the tree from the most recent (in-memory) to the oldest (largest).
+A single key lookup is performed first in L0, and if no match is found, this lookup is propagated to larger levels of the tree from the most recent (smallest) to the oldest (largest).
 Range queries are also evaluated against all levels of the tree.
-To avoid doing a binary search on every single run during query answering, various optimizations can be performed.
+To avoid doing a binary search on every single run during query answering, various optimizations can be performed by maintaining auxiliary structures.
 Common ones are: fence pointers and Bloom filters.
-Fence pointers are ranges formed by the first records of each page (every X pages), allowing a lookup to access only the part of a run with the range that a target key falls into.
-Bloom filters on the other hand are used to speed up single key probes, if the bloom filter on a run returns false, we don’t need to search it.
+Fence pointers are ranges formed by the minimum and/or maximum keys of each page (or every X pages), allowing a lookup to access only the part of a run with the range relevant to the target key.
+Stricly speaking, when we use leveling merge policy, for fence pointers we only need either the minimum or maximum, since all key ranges are sorted and non-overlapping within a level.
+Bloom filters on the other hand are used to speed up single key searches: if the bloom filter on a run returns false for a given target key, we don’t need to search that run for the target key.
+Some implementations elect to rebuild these optimizations in memory at every database startup, while other implementations keep these auxiliary structures persisted to disk and load them into memory as needed.

 The project is purposely left open ended.
-That is you have complete freedom in how you design each part of your key-value store to achieve as much functionality as possible.
+You have complete freedom in how you design each part of your key-value store to achieve as much functionality as possible.
 For example, each level of the LSM-tree may be designed in its own way; each level may be a complex data structure itself, like a tree, or a plain one, like a simple array.
 The choice usually depends on the size of the available memory and the intended purpose of the design.
-We do expect a “minimum design” where every level is a sorted array and includes a bloom filter to easily determine if a key is not contained in the level.
-Students may alter this design in an effort to achieve faster reads or faster writes but they should not revert to simpler designs (e.g., making a level just a plain array).
+We do expect a "minimum design".

-Other design decisions include the size ratio between the levels, whether each level will consist of one or more structures (e.g., sorted arrays), and how merging happens and when it is triggered open to the designer (you).
-You should consult the papers Monkey and Dostoevsky (link to be provided soon) for the modern approach to leveling, tiering, merge policies, and memory allocation across the fence pointers and bloom filters.
+Other design decisions include the size ratio between the levels, the choice of the buffer data structure design, whether each level will consist of one or more structures (e.g., sorted arrays), how merging happens and when it is triggered, and many more design decisions that are open to the designer (you).
+You should consult the papers Monkey and Dostoevsky for the modern approach to leveling, tiering, merge policies, and memory allocation across the fence pointers and bloom filters.

-We expect students to justify, in detail, decisions about these core design options.
+We expect students to justify, in detail, decisions about the core design options.
+When you omit or override the basic data layout requirements (e.g. Bloom filters, fence pointers), you should present experimental/theoretical justification.

-You can find us every day during Labs and OH to discuss your design and ideas for optimizations.
+You can find us during OH to discuss your design and ideas for optimizations.
 Once you are done with the basic design, research opportunities begin as there are many open opportunities in the design space of LSM-trees.

 The final deliverable consists of: